vitorbezerra/SeldonCoreTesting/docs/custom_server_using_docker.md

 ## Removing Deployment

-You can remove the deployment by deleting the namespace.
+You can remove the deployment by running.

-WARNING: This will delete all you deployments on your namespace

 ```
-kubectl delete namespace seldon
+kubectl delete -f deployment_seldon.yaml
 ```

 # References